rafaelfcardoso/kairo-api/src/mcp/README.md

 - `include=relation1,relation2` - Include related resources
 - `sort=field1,-field2` - Sort results (prefix with - for descending)
 - `page[number]=1&page[size]=10` - Pagination

+## MCP Actions

+The following MCP actions are available:

+### createTaskFromNLP

+Creates a new task from a natural language description.

+**Parameters:**

+- `input` (string, required): Natural language description of the task to create
+- `projectId` (string, optional): ID of the project to assign the task to

+**Returns:**

+- The newly created task resource

 ## Example Usage